What is ADHD?

 What ADHD Might Look Like

-As a psychiatrist who advocates for the appropriate diagnosis and treatment of Attention Deficit Hyperactivity Disorder (ADHD) in Adults, I am frustrated by the many misconceptions of ADHD.
+As a psychiatrist who advocates for the appropriate diagnosis and treatment of Attention Deficit Hyperactivity Disorder (ADHD) in adolescents and adults, I am frustrated by the many misconceptions of ADHD.
 If you or someone you know have suffered from this disorder, perhaps the story below will be familiar.

 At some point in your life, you came to the realization that something just wasn’t adding up.
 Throughout early schooling you struggled to stay organized and motivated.
 But on the rare occasion that you found the energy and courage to sit down on a Saturday (rather than Sunday near midnight) and attempt your weekend homework you were probably discouraged as your internal dialogue became louder and louder…